The Roosevelt Project derives its name from three

 Transitioning the United States economy toward deep decarbonization will have unequally distributed effects, positive and negative, across socio-economic groups, geographies and economic sectors.
 The concerns of workers and communities adversely affected by the transition must inform the discussion around decarbonization, associated policy changes and institutional development.
 The goal of the Roosevelt Project is to provide an analytical basis for charting a path to a low carbon economy in a way that promotes high quality job growth, minimizes worker and community dislocation, and harnesses the benefits of energy technologies for regional economic development.

-Finally, over the last couple of months, COVID-19 has swept its way across the United States, upending the economy and encouraging us to reconsider our relationship with the natural world.
+Finally, over the last couple of years, COVID-19 has swept its way across the United States, upending the economy and encouraging us to reconsider our relationship with the natural world.
 At the Roosevelt Project, we are developing action plans for communities to deal with substantial industrial upheaval, particularly in the context of forthcoming energy transitions.
 However, it is those same communities of working-class, low-income, non-college educated Americans that are in many ways bearing the economic burden of this present crisis.
 Though the impetus for dislocation may be different, the need to support these at-risk communities persists.
 Whether it is in responding to the dislocation caused by industrial transition or in managing the economic upheaval from a pandemic, the need to create opportunities for dislocated workers and communities must remain front and center.